FlatFilers/demo-agent/documents/extractors.md

 }
 ```

-To see them work, simply upload a supported file.
+To see these work, simply upload a supported file.

-They appropriate plugin will extract data automatically.
+The appropriate plugin will extract data automatically.
 Once extraction is complete, you can import and map your data into a workbook and it's ready for use.

 ## Further documentation